 The new version adds great improvements for object scanning and also a peek into the future with the experimental environment scanning feature.
 The updated app also runs a bit smoother on my old iPad mini 2.

 The new subscription-based business model that came with version 4.1 will surely be received with mixed feelings.
 If you’re planning to use the app to create and sell 3D-printed figurines—which clearly is the target audience—you’re getting a nearly automatic workflow that requires little-to-no manual post-processing.
 These features will pay for themselves and are within the margins that most scan-to-print services charge for figurines.

 However, if you want to use itSeez3D to scan objects, people or environments for purposes that don’t directly generate income, you will probably have to do some calculations before getting a Structure Scanner and an itSeez3D subscription.
 It’s good to stress that while exporting scans with free Individual subscription will cost $7 per model, you can share them for free through the itSeez3D web interface.

 That said, I do understand that the developers behind itSeez3D have to make money to keep updating the app and keep their cloud service running.
 Keep in mind that they just make the app and get no share of the hardware you buy.

-That’s both a pro and a con on open hardware like the Structure Sensor—good third-party software will cost you.
+That’s both a pro and a con of open hardware like the Structure Sensor—good third-party software will cost you.
 And for scanning directly on the iPad, itSeez3D currently has no competition.
 If you want to scan for free, you can still use Occipital’s Scanner App, albeit with less exciting results.
-Or you can take a look at Skanect (which I’m still beta testing a new version of and still plan to review soon), but for that you need two devices: an iPad to scan and a PC or Mac to run the software.